rowendaly/TicTacToe/README.md

 # TicTacToe
-Digital tic-tac-toe game programmed in python.
+A digital tic-tac-toe game programmed in python.